-Perseverance and especially passion may sound unteachable, but they aren’t.
+Perseverance and especially passion may sound unteachable but they aren’t.
 It just takes time and consistency.
-Repeat the following activities with your child to help him develop his inner grittiness, putting him on the path to happiness and success.
+Repeat the following activities with your child to help them develop their inner grittiness, putting them on the path to happiness and success.

 1. Help Your Child Find Purpose

-The study involved brief online interventions in which students were asked to write about how they wish the world could be a better place, read stories about how performing well in school can help students positively impact the world, and think about their own dreams and how school could help them achieve these goals.
+The study involved brief online interventions, including asking students to write how the world could be a better place, reading stories about how performing in school could help students positively impact the world, and having students think about their own dreams and how their education could help them achieve their goals.

-You can help your child develop grit (both passion and perseverance) by discussing his goals and purpose in life.
-Then, talk about the steps that would be required in order for your child to reach his goal.
+You can help your child develop grit (both passion and perseverance) by discussing their goals and purpose in life.
+Then talk about the steps required in order for your child to reach their goal.

-If your child is younger, you can try a more simple, engaging approach like a dream board.
+If your child is younger, try a simpler, more engaging approach like a dream board.
 Also called vision boards, dream boards are a powerful visualization tool to help kids create and achieve their goals.

-On a sheet of poster board, your child will post images or text that reflect his passions, hopes, and goals.
-Visualizing what he wants to achieve will help your child develop a positive mental attitude and focus on his passion and purpose.
+On a sheet of poster board, your child posts images or text that reflect their passions, hopes, and goals.
+Visualizing what they want to achieve will help your child develop a positive mental attitude and focus on their passion and purpose.

-Creating a dream board fosters grit because it will help your child celebrate his passions and link them to specific goals he would like to achieve.
+Creating a dream board fosters grit because it will help your child celebrate their passions and link those passions to specific goals they would like to achieve.
 Plus, it’s a fun activity for the two of you to do together!

 2. Encourage Your Child to Conduct “Grit Interviews”

-Children learn pessimism or optimism from the adults in their lives, so providing opportunities for your child to learn from positive, gritty adults is key.
+Children learn pessimism or optimism from the adults in their lives, so providing opportunities for your child to learn from positive resilient adults is key.

-You can share your “gritty stories” with your child as well.
-It’s helpful for kids to understand that even adults can mess up, but then try again and ultimately solve a problem or reach a goal.
+You can share your resilience stories with your child as well.
+It’s helpful for kids to understand that even adults can make mistakes, but then try again and ultimately solve a problem or reach a goal.

-As your child hears stories about grit from people he admires (including you), he’ll want to mirror these values in his own life.
+As your child hears stories about grit from people they admire (including you), they'll want to mirror these values in their own life.